 The document includes:

-Once you have received this document, please do NOT distribute the document via a web site or on an online discussion group without my written permission.
-I frequently update the document, and want to ensure people are getting the most recent version.
+Please do NOT distribute the document via a web site or on an online discussion group without my written permission.